Updated: Jul 12

 Patients are the foundation of medical records, so it makes sense that they should own them.

 Healthcare costs are rising, making it difficult for patients to afford them.
-Having access to complete medical records will enable them to make informed decisions and choose their providers.
+Access to complete medical records will enable them to make informed decisions and choose their providers.

 Patients also find it challenging to transfer their data from one provider to another, even in the age of electronic HER system and cloud computing.
 It still takes months for patients to transfer actual data among providers within the same state.